rwblokzijl/Msc-thesis-EuroToken/thesis.md

 the financial infrastructure of Europe unifying the scattered payment and banking system of today.
-Most importantly EuroToken allows our money to remain subject to the democratic process and keeps our transaction data out of the hands of those we least trust.
+Most importantly EuroToken allows our money to remain subject to the democratic process and keeps our transaction data out of the hands of those we trust the least.